 MergeAll

-This method is used to insert the multiple data entity objects as new rows or update the existing rows from the table.
-This merge operation only works like UPSERT, it does not do any deletion.
+This method inserts multiple data entity objects as new rows or updates existing rows in the table.
+It operates as an UPSERT and does not perform any deletion.

 Use Case

-The execution is ACID as the transaction object will be created if not given.
+The execution is ACID — a transaction is created automatically if one is not provided.

 Code Snippets